Co-operation and Outsourcing in the Global Economy

 Chapter 9: Technical Capital and Social Capital in Outsourcing Networks: Complements or Substitutes?

-1 Rafael Pardo and Ruth Rama INTRODUCTION 9.1 Research founded on the resource-based view (RBV) of companies is beginning to investigate whether the establishment of inter-company linkages (Lavie 2006) is one method that ﬁrms use to obtain the resources they require.
+9. Technical capital and social capital in outsourcing networks: complements or substitutes?1 Rafael Pardo and Ruth Rama INTRODUCTION 9.1 Research founded on the resource-based view (RBV) of companies is beginning to investigate whether the establishment of inter-company linkages (Lavie 2006) is one method that ﬁrms use to obtain the resources they require.
 Given that participation in inter-ﬁrm linkages is often considered as an indication of the social capital available to companies (Gulati et al. 2000; Vanhaverbeke et al. 2001), this question can be formulated, from a theoretical approach, in the following way: Do the social capital and the technical capital available to ﬁrms substitute or complement each other?
 The issue is also important from a practical point of view, since the academic and policy literature sometimes argues that promoting entrepreneurial linkages (such as outsourcing networks) between companies may improve company competitiveness.
 If ﬁrms lack speciﬁc competitive resources, it is claimed, they may compensate for this deﬁciency by forming external networks with other companies.
 This viewpoint assumes that the social and technical capital available to businesses can be mutual substitutes.
 However, sharing knowledge with partners may produce heavy risks for companies, such as involuntary spillovers of knowledge (de Laat 1999); technologically advanced ﬁrms might be reluctant to network with other enterprises, meaning that potential sources of knowledge within an industry remain isolated.
-On the other hand, ﬁrms lacking technical capital may also ﬁnd themselves isolated, and consequently deprived of the spillovers and transfers of technology which networking with more advanced businesses could provide.
-Previous research suggests that ﬁrms engaging...
+On the other hand, ﬁrms lacking technical capital may also ﬁnd themselves isolated, and consequently deprived of the spillovers and transfers of technology which networking...

 You are not authenticated to view the full text of this chapter or article.